Do Different Tracking Tasks Require Different Appearance Models?: Propagation

-As shown in Table~\ref{tab:eval} and Table~\ref{tab:pixelssl} from the main paper, for the tested architectures and appearance models we can see a clear advantage of DCF over XCorr.
-Note that the difference was less significant in the original paper~\cite{CFNet}, although the experiments were done with a significantly different (and shallower) architecture and with crops containing less context.
+As shown in Table~2 and Table~3 from the main paper, for the tested architectures and appearance models we can see a clear advantage of DCF of XCorr (note that the difference was less significant in the original~\cite{CFNet} paper, though the experiments were done with a shallower architecture).

-\textbf{Hyperparameters.} Following common practice~\cite{siamfc,siamrpn}, we provide the Correlation Filter with a larger region of context in the template patch.
+\textbf{Hyper-parameters.} Following common practice~\cite{siamfc,siamrpn}, we provide the Correlation Filter with a larger region of context in the template patch.
 To be specific, the template patch $I_{x}$ is determined by expanding the height and width of the target bounding box by $k=4.5$ times.
 The search patch is also determined by expanding the bounding box by same amount, and its center corresponds the latest estimated location of the target.
-To handle scale variation of the object, we consider $s=3$ different search patches at different scales (computed as $0.0275^{\{-1,0,1\}}$) to which are attributed different penalties ($0.985^{\{1,0,1\}}$).
+To handle scale variation of the object, we consider $s=3$ different search patches at different scales $0.985^{\{1,0,1\}}$.
 Template and search patches are cropped and resized to $520\times 520$.
 This means that with a total stride of $r=8$, we have feature maps of size $65\times 65$.
 In the DCF head, we set the regularization coefficient to $\lambda=1 e^{-4}$, and the moving average momentum to $\alpha=1e^{-2}$.